IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 2. If this project is your first project, click **Start coding**.
 Otherwise, click **CREATE PROJECT**.
 3. Type the project name.
 4. Click **Link to an existing repository**.
-5. If you haven't authorized with GitHub or logged in to GitHub, do so when you are prompted and then return to DevOps Services.
+5. If you are prompted to authorize with or log in to GitHub, do so and then return to DevOps Services.
 6. From the **Select the repository to link** list, select your GitHub repo.
 ![The GitHub repository on the Create page.][2]
 7. Make sure that the **Add features for Scrum development** check box is selected.